How I Grew Up by V. E. Potter

 Planet Urf Entertainmanet Presents:

-Violet Edith Potter was born in 1898, and died in 1991.
-She was in the first group of women students to receive an Oxford degree, and later become a respected artist.
+Violet Edith Potter was born in 1898, and lived to be 93.
+She was in the first group of women students to be awarded an Oxford degree, and later become a respected artist.
 This is the story of her childhood, college and early employment experiences, as written by herself, late in life.

-It is a story of relationships and family, especially of her father, a British colonial officer who became an advocate for self-government in India and Burma.
-Although now much respected in those countries for his writing, he was a man whose progressive ideals led to struggles in his personal life that deeply affected his family.
-Violet was raised by relatives and strangers, a world away from a mother who died early.
-Violet’s story also tells of conflicts with her stepmother, a strong advocate for women’s education with her own career.
+Central to Violet’s narrative is her father, a British colonial officer turned advocate for self-government in Burma and India.
+Despite later recognition in these countries for his writings, his progressive ideals led to struggles in his personal life that deeply affected his family.
+Raised by relatives and strangers, Violet spent much of her early years far from a mother who died young.
+Her memoir also delves into conflicts with her stepmother, a strong proponent of women’s education with her own career.